osg-htc/virtual-school-pilot-2020/docs/materials/data/part1-ex2-file-transfer.md

 ### Implement file compression

-In our first blast job from yesterday, the database files in the `pdbaa` directory were all transferred, as is, but we could instead transfer them as a single, compressed file using `tar`.
+In our first blast job from the Software exercises ([1.1](/materials/sw/part1-ex1-download)), the database files in the `pdbaa` directory were all transferred, as is, but we could instead transfer them as a single, compressed file using `tar`.
 For this version of the job, let's compress our blast database files to send them to the submit node as a single `tar.gz` file (otherwise known as a tarball), by following the below steps: